Brandan-Hummell/Bloc-Chat/README.md

 Quick Chat is a AngularJS based chat room application.
 I am responsible for the coding, layout, and design of Quick Chat.

-Users create an account and log in with their user name.
+Users choose a display name when the application launches.
 Displayed messages will include the username to which they belong.
 Each user has the opportunity to create a new chat room, or use any of the existing ones.

-Quick Chat uses Google Firebase as a database to store user log ins, chat rooms, and the associated messages.
+Quick Chat uses Google Firebase as a database to store chat rooms and the associated messages.
 While I am not sure how well Firebase would scale, it worked beautifully for an application of this size, and relating the data (messages belonging to users and rooms for example) was a fairly simple process.

 ## Getting Started